th3y3ti/tahiti-wfms/.github/ISSUE_TEMPLATE/CreatePlaybook.md

 **Tasks**
 - [ ] Create New Branch
-- [ ] Create/Update/Delete the Abstract
+- [ ] Create New Playbook in Playbooks Directory
 - [ ] Create Merge Request
 - [ ] Close Issue